Terms and Conditions

 • Name of the service provider : SRL STUBLA

-• Law firm represented by its sole director, Mr. Fatmir Stubla, lawyer specialized in tax law
+• Law firm represented by its sole director, Fatmir Stubla, a lawyer specializing in tax law

 • Address of the law firm : Avenue Reine Astrid, 61 / 1A à 5000 Namur